shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

 # Hot Reload

-Hot reload enables zero-downtime updates of Shotover instances by transferring active network listeners between processes.
-This allows you to deploy configuration changes, upgrade Shotover versions, or restart the proxy without dropping client connections.

-## Overview

-When hot reload is enabled, Shotover instances communicate over a Unix socket to coordinate the handoff of listening TCP sockets.
-The new Shotover instance inherits the network listeners from the running instance, allowing it to immediately start accepting connections on the same ports.
-Once the handoff is complete, the original instance gradually drains its active connections before shutting down.
+Hot reload enables zero-downtime updates by transferring network listeners between Shotover instances.
+When you start a new Shotover instance with hot reload enabled, it requests the listening TCP sockets from the running instance.
+Once they are received, the new instance immediately starts accepting connections.
+Once the new shotover instance is fully operational, it sends a shutdown request to the old shotover instance and the original instance gradually drains its existing connections before shutting down.
+This allows you to deploy configuration changes or upgrade Shotover versions without dropping client connections.

 ## How It Works

-### Socket Handoff Process

-Hot reload operates through a multi-step coordination process between the original (old) and replacement (new) Shotover instances:

-1. **Detection**: When a new Shotover instance starts with hot reload enabled, it checks if a Unix socket exists at the configured path.
-If the socket exists, another Shotover instance is already running.
+When a new Shotover instance starts with hot reload enabled, it checks if a Unix socket exists at the configured path.
+If the socket exists, the new Shotover starts in hot reload mode and attempts to hot reload from the old Shotover instance.

+The hot reload process:

-2. **Connection**: The new instance connects to the Unix socket and sends a request for the listening TCP socket file descriptors.
+1. The new instance connects to the Unix socket and requests the listening TCP socket file descriptors.

-3. **File Descriptor Transfer**: The original instance extracts the file descriptors of its active TCP listeners and transfers them to the new instance over the Unix socket using ancillary data (SCM_RIGHTS).
-This is a special Unix mechanism that allows processes to share open file descriptors.
-Once the file descriptors are transferred, the original instance stops accepting new connections.
+2. The original instance transfers the file descriptors over the Unix socket using SCM_RIGHTS which is a Unix mechanism for sharing file descriptors between processes.
+After transferring, the original instance stops accepting new connections but continues to serve its existing connections.

-4. **Listener Reconstruction**: The new instance receives the file descriptors and reconstructs fully functional TCP listeners from them.
+3. The new instance reconstructs the TCP listeners from the received file descriptors.
 These listeners are bound to the same IP addresses and ports as the original listeners.

-5. **Service Start**: The new instance begins accepting new connections on the transferred listeners.
-The old instance is handling only its existing connections (no longer accepting new ones), while the new instance accepts all new connections.

-6. **Gradual Shutdown Request**: Once the new instance is fully operational, it sends a shutdown request to the original instance over the Unix socket.
+4. The new instance begins accepting new connections.
+At this point, the old instance still handles the existing connections.
+Once the new instance is fully functional, it sends a gradual shutdown request over the Unix socket to the old instance, specifying the shutdown duration.

-7. **Connection Draining**: The original instance enters a gradual shutdown phase where it begins draining its existing connections.
+5. The original instance drains its existing connections gradually in chunks (see Gradual Shutdown below).

-8. **Cleanup**: Once all connections are drained, the original instance terminates, and the Unix socket is removed.
+6. Once all connections are drained, the original instance terminates and removes the Unix socket.

-9. **Server Mode**: The new instance creates its own Unix socket at the same path, making itself ready to be hot reloaded in the future.
+7. Once the old instance terminates, the new instance will be able to create its own Unix socket.
+Once this is done, the new instance will be ready to be hot reloaded in the future.

 ### Gradual Shutdown

-The gradual shutdown process ensures that existing client connections are handled gracefully without abrupt termination:

-- **Chunked Draining**: Instead of closing all connections at once, the original instance drains connections in small batches distributed evenly across the shutdown duration.
+If all the connections in the old shotover instance are closed at once, all clients will try to reconnect at the same time.
+This will be too much for the new instance to handle and will cause issues.
+Instead of closing all connections at once, the original instance drains connections in chunks, distributed evenly across the shutdown duration.
+By default, the shutdown duration is 60 seconds, but it can be configured with `--hotreload-gradual-shutdown-seconds`.

-- **Configurable Duration**: You can configure how long the shutdown process takes (default: 60 seconds) using the `--hotreload-gradual-shutdown-seconds` flag.

-- **Fixed Intervals**: Connections are closed in chunks at fixed 200ms intervals.
-The number of connections closed per chunk is calculated to distribute the load evenly.

-- **Connection Termination**: Each connection receives a shutdown signal.
-The connection handler stops accepting new requests and terminates, which closes the connection from Shotover's side.
-Clients will detect the connection closure and need to reconnect.
+Connections are closed in chunks at fixed 200ms intervals.
+The chunk size is calculated to evenly distribute all connections across the total duration.
+When a connection is closed, the connection handler terminates and clients will detect the closure and try to reconnect.

-For example, if you have 1000 active connections and set a 60-second shutdown duration:
+For example, with 1000 active connections and a 60-second shutdown duration:
 - Total chunks: 60 seconds ÷ 0.2 seconds = 300 chunks
 - Connections per chunk: ceiling(1000 ÷ 300) = 4 connections
-- Every 200ms, 4 connections will be closed (until all are drained)
+- Every 200ms, 4 connections will be closed until all are drained

 ## Configuration